BetterUnknown000/Weather-Crises/README.md

 # K-means with OpenMeteo

 The K-means clustering algorithm is used with OpenMeteo in order to visualize and locate significant weather events.
 OpenMeteo provides data on weather reports around the world.
-We have a dictionary of locations surrounding Abington, PA that are passed into OpenMeteo to collect weather data, which is clustered with K-means.
+We have a dictionary of locations surrounding Abington, PA that are passed into OpenMeteo to collect weather data, which is reshaped in order to be used with K-means.
+By utilizing the K-means clustering algorithm, we are able to produce clusters of cities that share similar weather patterns.
+By visualizing these clusters on a map, we are able to determine the general weather of a given area by identifying which clusters relate to which weather events.

 # Weighted Scoring with NWS